othmamo/MultithreadedEchoServer/README.md

 # MultithreadedEchoServer
-Multithreaded echo server built in C.
+Multithreaded echo server using the producer-consumer model built in c.